 From last year’s NCAA shooting guards list:

-Johnson was [Chris] Crawford's team mate at Memphis for the last two years, and played off the ball just as much as he did in an entirely different way.
+Johnson was [Chris] Crawford’s team mate at Memphis for the last two years, and played off the ball just as much as he did in an entirely different way.
 The hallmarks of his game are playing hard and playing athletically, and he thrives on all the things those things avail.
 He runs the court, is always pushing the ball, and can drive to the rim and finish explosively.
-He really is a dynamic full court player, a tremendous rebounder for a 6'3 guard, and, at times, a quality defensive presence.
-Johnson's speed and hands make him a very capable defensive player of both guard positions when the tenacity is there (and it normally is, but there are lulls).
-Strong with a long wingspan and a great leap, Johnson's physical profile belies his lack of height for the two guard position, and yet he can also masquerade as a point, bringing the ball up when needed and a good extra passer, if not a defense collapser.
+He really is a dynamic full court player, a tremendous rebounder for a 6’3 guard, and, at times, a quality defensive presence.
+Johnson’s speed and hands make him a very capable defensive player of both guard positions when the tenacity is there (and it normally is, but there are lulls).
+Strong with a long wingspan and a great leap, Johnson’s physical profile belies his lack of height for the two guard position, and yet he can also masquerade as a point, bringing the ball up when needed and a good extra passer, if not a defence collapser.

 All good so far.
 Sounds like the upcoming Chris Kramer if Kramer could do something with the ball, if he had longer arms, and if he was even more athletic.
-Indeed, Johnson shares Kramer's poor shooting ability, struggling with any form of jumpshot and yet not letting that stop him from trying them.
-The comparison goes further - Johnson struggles to create his jumpshots or any offense of his own, cannot shoot off the dribble at all and struggles with poor touch around the rim, but is a good extra passer and has good hands and drives open lanes.
-Johnson can split a double team and drive baseline in ways Kramer can't, but there are many similarities nonetheless.
-Yet what really separates them is Johnson's knack for turnovers, stemming from forcing the issue, not being able to dribble at the same speed as he can run, throwing the ball away and making too many poor decisions.
-Johnson makes much happen when he is on the court, but when he's on the ball, those things are all too often not good things.
+Indeed, Johnson shares Kramer’s poor shooting ability, struggling with any form of jump shot and yet not letting that stop him from trying them.
+The comparison goes further – Johnson struggles to create his jump shots or any offence of his own, cannot shoot off the dribble at all and struggles with poor touch around the rim, but is a good extra passer and has good hands and drives open lanes.
+Johnson can split a double team and drive baseline in ways Kramer can’t, but there are many similarities nonetheless.
+Yet what really separates them is Johnson’s knack for turnovers, stemming from forcing the issue, not being able to dribble at the same speed as he can run, throwing the ball away and making too many poor decisions.
+Johnson makes much happen when he is on the court, but when he’s on the ball, those things are all too often not good things.